zama-ai/adaptor-faest/README.md

 # adaptor-faest

-Adaptor signature based on FAEST v2.
+Adaptor signature based on FAEST v2, based on the paper "Practical Adaptor Signatures for NP from Online/Offline NIZK".

 ## Prerequisite